Peder2911/Dfi_Docs/docs/prio_example_runs.md

 Now i have three files, containing all of my results; a file containing all entries mentioning ceasefire, a file containing entries containing both ceasefire _and_ initiated, and a file containing entries containing both ceasefire _and_ initiated.

+## Keep and Discard

+:scissors: The Entrap_Met_Star module allows for negative (_discard_) and positive (_keep_) searches.
+Combining successive negative and positive searches might be a very useful strategy; for example first extracting all articles not mentioning something (discard), then searching within those articles for mentions of something else (keep).